fable-compiler/fable-compiler.github.io/docsrc/communicate/js-from-fable.md

 #### OOP Class definition and inheritance

-Assuming we need to import an ES6 class or even a typescript class from which we only know the types, it is advised to attacj it to a class with an abstract member defining the types and a default implementation which points to the jsNative reference:
+Assuming we need to import an ES6 class or even a typescript class from which we only know the types, it is advised to attach it to a class with an abstract member defining the types and a default implementation which points to the `jsNative` reference:

 ```fsharp
 [<Import("DataManager", from="library/data")>]